Written by: Alex Popa

 Granted, it may not look as good as Ookla’s Speedtest, but it does a very good job in measuring your bandwidth and internet speed.

 Its main features include:

-There is more data available for the user to consult, including comparisons between different locations, the highest and lowest internet speeds that have been registered in your area, and so on.
+There is plenty of data available in TestMyNet reports, including comparisons between different locations, highest and lowest internet speeds that have been registered in your area, and so on.

-It also gives you feedback on how fast other users are going, as well as a graphic on your overall connection times ever since you last tested them.
-If there is anything that you don’t understand, the number or the graph, there are plenty of helpful guides on the website as well, explaining all the concepts and tech stuff.
+It also gives you feedback on how fast other users are going.
+If there is anything that you don’t understand – the numbers or the graph, there are plenty of helpful guides on the website explaining all the concepts and tech stuff.

 For example, one user reported that he had received an average of 25-35 Mbps on a few other testing sites.
 TestMyNet, however, doled out an average of 10-20 Mbps.
 The tests were done for a connection on the West Coast US servers.

 What is the deal with TestMyNet?
 Does it provide false information?
 Are the servers unable to resist higher speeds?

 Someone said that this difference appeared as a result of single-thread testing that TestMyNet used as a default.
 The majority of other online tests use a multi-thread protocol.
 The idea is that they could be harsher and stricter with ping times, server availability, and overall internet speed.

 Especially when compared to Speedtest, the results seemed very slow, almost unreasonably so.
 It seems that there were also problems with VPN testing.

 What are the most important things to consider when using an online test to check your internet speed?
 Coincidentally, TestMyNet summarized them when they praised their services as being: